 Project: Peru Mission

 The Lutheran Mission of Peru, established in 2010, is the umbrella organization for church planting in the country.
-The mission sports two graduates of Concordia the Reformer Seminary, a seasoned Alliance Missionary Pastor from Paraguay and another from Brazil.
-Together they serve three growing church plants in Los Olivos, La Victoria, and San Borja, as well as a preaching station.
-In addition, two more men are in the pastoral formation pipeline.
+The mission is served by a seasoned Alliance Missionary Pastor from Brazil and a Peruvian pastor.
+Together, they serve three growing church plants in Los Olivos, La Victoria, and San Borja, as well as a preaching station.

 Project: Panama Mission